AlexY237/SPY-options-IV-model/README.md

 # SPY Options Pricing & Implied Volatility Smirk Model

+A python tool which prices SPY options using the Black-Scholes model.
+Using this it calculates impplied violatilty using live data

 A Python tool that prices SPY options with the Black-Scholes model, backs out implied volatility from live market quotes, and plots the resulting volatility smirk against historical volatility.

 ## Overview